 What will happen:

-- Your caregiver will inject the abnormal areas with numbing medicine.
-He will use a special forceps (grasping instrument) to hold the cervix steady during the procedure.
-A wire loop will be inserted through the vagina and passed through the abnormal tissues.
-More passes of the wire loop may be needed, depending on the amount and location of tissue to be removed.
-The tissue samples will be sent to a lab for further tests.
-Your caregiver will also use the wire to seal a blood vessel if there is bleeding.
-He will then wash the area with iodine or a saline (salt water) solution and apply a paste-like medicine.
-This will help to prevent bleeding.
-You will then be given a sanitary pad to wear over your vaginal area.
+- Your caregiver will inject your cervix or vagina with medicine to numb the area.
+He will use forceps to hold the cervix steady during the procedure.
+He will insert a wire loop through your vagina to remove abnormal tissue and stop any bleeding.
+Tissue samples will be collected and sent to a lab for testing.
+He will wash the area with iodine or a saline (salt water) solution and apply medicine to decrease bleeding.
+You will then be given a sanitary pad to wear.

 After your procedure: